makuge/web23-exercise-2/README.md

 The `button` element necessary has *Edit* as its text, a `type` attribute with the value `button` and is wrapped in a `p` element.
 You have to append it right after the `h1` element (which contains the title of the film) to the `article` element to pass this test.

+Finally, make sure that the `article` element that represents a movie has its IMDB id set as its `id` attribute.
+We are going to need that later when editing movies.

 ### Task 2: Add a form to edit a movie

 In the second task we add a form to edit an individual movie.
 For this to work, we first need a way to request an individual movie from the server.